Scalings of scale-by-scale turbulence energy in non-homogeneous turbulence: Scalings of second order structure functions

 In this section, we assess our theory's prediction (\ref{eq38:TwoThirdsLaw}) for the longitudinal structure function as well as the equivalent prediction for the transverse structure function in the three turbulent wake flows described in the previous section.

 Figure \ref{fig:kinetic energy} shows the spatial distribution of the turbulent kinetic energy in the three flows and illustrates the qualitative differences between them.
 Each flow represents one of the three different flow regimes obtained for different values of $G/H$ \cite[see][]{sumner1999fluid,alam_wake_2011}: the `single-bluff-body regime' (G/H = 1.25), the `bistable regime' (G/H = 2.4) and the `coupled vortex regime' (G/H = 3.5).
 Consistently, the turbulent kinetic energy field, as well as the mean flow and integral scale fields (not reproduced here from \cite{chen2021turbulence}), exhibit distinct spatial distributions and different inhomogeneity structures which are described and discussed in \cite{chen2021turbulence}.
-The inhomogeneity is also present within the SFVs where the turbulence dissipation coefficient $C_{\varepsilon}$ is found to vary systematically with spatial position in a way that is common to the three different flows and the different SFVs even though the spatial inhomogeneities of turbulent kinetic energy and the turbulence dissipation rate vary from flow to flow and from SFV to SFV (see figure 18 in \cite{chen2021turbulence}).
+The inhomogeneity is also present within the SFVs where the turbulence dissipation coefficient $C_{\varepsilon}$ is found to vary significantly and systematically with spatial position in different SFVs (see figure \ref{fig:CepsandLi}) in ways that are common in the three different flows, even though the spatial inhomogeneities of turbulent kinetic energy and the turbulence dissipation rate vary from flow to flow (see figure 18 in \cite{chen2021turbulence}).
 These qualitative differences in large-scale features and inhomogeneity provide some variety for the testing of the predictions of section \ref{sec:theory}.

 We use the data of \cite{chen2021turbulence} to calculate the longitudinal structure function $S_{2}^{u}\equiv <[u'_{1} (x_{0} + r, y) - u'_{1}(x_{0}, y)]^{2}>$ and the transverse structure function $S_{2}^{v}\equiv <[u'_{2} (x_{0} + r, y) - u'_{2}(x_{0}, y)]^{2}>$ where use is made of the Reynolds decomposition $u_{1} = U_{1} + u'_{1}$ and $u_{2} = U_{2} + u'_{2}$ into mean flow components $U_1$ (streamwise) and $U_{2}$ (cross-stream) and turbulent fluctuating velocity components $u'_{1}$ and $u'_{2}$.
-The averaging operation is over 20,000 velocity field snapshots and we checked that there is no significant dependence on the choice of streamwise origin $x_{0}$ for all the $G/H$, $SFV$ and $Re$ cases examined here, except perhaps $G/H=2.4$ at $SFV2.5$, where changes of $x_{0}$ can create slight shifts of the curves in figures 3a and 4a without significantly changing their shape.
+The averaging operation is over 20,000 velocity field snapshots and we checked that there is no significant dependence on the choice of streamwise origin $x_{0}$ for all the $G/H$, $SFV$ and $Re$ cases examined here, except perhaps $G/H=2.4$ at $SFV2.5$, where changes of $x_{0}$ can create slight shifts of the curves in figures \ref{fig:S2u GH24 LowRe}a and \ref{fig:S2v GH24 LowRe}a without significantly changing their shape.